Twitter announced a new functionnality : the « Hovercards ».

 - Commitment and involvement.

-All the people in the team are committed to succeed, and each member is fully involved to make as much as possible to succeed.
+All the people in the team are committed to succeeding, and each member is fully involved to make as much as possible to succeed.

-In the example of Apollo 13, this is of course the case, because life are in danger.
+In the example of Apollo 13, this is, of course, the case, because lives are in danger.

 Members of the team have the good technical skills to find a solution and achieve the objective.

 The team follows the manager.
 The manager gives the direction, he also gives people clear objectives and after let the team members opportunity to find the best way to achieve this.